DKXXXL/master-thesis/pldi2023/review-reply-densed.md

-  We believe that this opens up new opportunities for future work in both theory and practice, (a). such as a normalization algorithm for an extended calculus that admits more conversion equation upon elimination of the extensible inductive type; (b). and a proper proof assistant that supports native extensible inductive types instead of the current encoding via our plugin, thus allowing for proper reduction of open terms.
-This will change the kernel of proof assistant for sure.
+  We believe that this opens up new opportunities for future work in both theory and practice, (a). such as a normalization algorithm for an extended calculus that admits more conversion equations upon elimination of the extensible inductive type; (b). and a proper proof assistant that supports native extensible inductive types instead of the current encoding via our plugin, thus allowing for proper reduction of open terms.
+This will change the kernel of the proof assistant for sure.

   In the final revision, we will also clarify that our plugin only translates code into vanilla Coq terms without expanding the trusted codebase.